High precision, increased output, longer lasting equipment

 Training is Available

 Never worked with optical instruments?
 We want you to confidently and successfully use your Brunson Optical Alignment solution.
-That’s why training and ongoing support is available for every saw mill alignment tool kit.
+That’s why training and ongoing support is available for every web handling tool kit.
 And, if you’d like to study Optical Alignment theory in more depth, we offer week-long courses that can take place at our facility in Kansas City, MO or at your place of business.

 It Pays for Itself